Bradford police officer rape trial jury discharged

 - Published

-The jury trying a police officer accused of rape has been discharged after failing to reach a verdict.
+A jury has been discharged after failing to reach verdicts in the trial of a police sergeant accused of raping a woman after a night out.

-Sgt Ben Lister, of West Yorkshire Police, denied forcing himself on the woman at a mutual friend's house after they had been out drinking in 2016.
+Sgt Ben Lister, 36, an officer with West Yorkshire Police, denied sexual assault and rape at a house in 2016 after they had both been drinking.

-The jury at Bradford Crown Court had deliberated for more than 10 hours.
+After a week-long trial at Bradford Crown Court the jury had deliberated for more than 10 hours.

-The judge, Richard Mansell WC, the Recorder of Bradford, said he would schedule a date in two weeks to hear if a retrial was being sought.
+The court will reconvene on 3 November to hear if a retrial is being sought.

 Follow BBC Yorkshire on Facebook, Twitter and Instagram.
 Send your story ideas to yorkslincs.news@bbc.co.uk or send video here.